keplerproject/orbit/doc/us/index.md

 Below is a very simple Orbit application:

 <pre>
+#!/usr/bin/env wsapi.cgi

 require"orbit"

--- An application must be a module
--- orbit.app adds the controllers, views and new methods -- to the module.
+-- Orbit applications are usually modules,
+-- orbit.new does the necessary initialization

-module("hello", package.seeall, orbit.app)
+module("hello", package.seeall, orbit.new)

--- Numerical indexes for controllers have routes (^ and $ are -- appended to the patterns automatically).
-If there are no -- patterns Orbit assumes /controller_name
---
--- HTTP methods are the functions, they receive any
--- captures in the pattern. app is a reference to the application -- object (instance of an application). app.controllers is the -- table of controllers
---
--- render is one of the methods that application instances -- respond to.
-It renders a view with optional arguments --

-hello:add_controllers{
-  index = { "/",
+-- These are the controllers, each receives a web object -- that is the request/response, plus any extra captures from the -- dispatch pattern.
+The controller sets any extra headers and/or -- the status if it's not 200, then return the response.
+It's -- good form to delegate the generation of the response to a view -- function

-    get = function (app)
+function index(web)
-            app:render("index")
+  return render_index()
 end
-  },

-  say = { "/say/(%a+)",
-    get = function (app, name)
+function say(web, name)
-            app:render("say", { name = name })
+  return render_say(web, name)
 end
-  }
-}

--- Each view is a function that optionally takes a table -- of arguments. layout is a special view that, if present, -- is always called, and has the call to view() inside -- it replaced with the text from the view.
---
--- HTML functions are created on demand.
+-- Builds the application's dispatch table, you can
+-- pass multiple patterns, and any captures get passed to -- the controller

+hello:dispatch_get(index, "/", "/index")
+hello:dispatch_get(say, "/say/(%a+)")

+-- These are the view functions referenced by the controllers.
+-- orbit.htmlify does through the functions in the table passed -- as the first argument and tries to match their name against -- the provided patterns (with an implicit ^ and $ surrounding -- the pattern.
+Each function that matches gets an environment -- where HTML functions are created on demand.
 They either take -- nil (empty tags), a string (text between opening and -- closing tags), or a table with attributes and a list -- of strings that will be the text.
 The indexing the -- functions adds a class attribute to the tag.
 Functions -- are cached.
 --
--- html generator functions are part of the global
--- environment of each view function. app is a reference -- to the application instance.
-Use the render_partial method -- to call another view.
-It does not use layout.
---

-hello:add_views{
+-- This is a convenience function for the common parts of a page

-  layout = function (app)
+function render_layout(inner_html)
    return html{
      head{ title"Hello" },
-                       body{ view() }
+     body{ inner_html }
    }
-           end,
+end

-  index = function (app)
+function render_hello()
    return p.hello"Hello World!"
-          end,

-  say = function(app, args)
-          return app:render_partial("index") ..
-  	        p.hello((self.input.greeting or "Hello") .. " ".. args.name .. "!")
 end

-}
+function render_index()
+   return render_layout(render_hello())
+end

+function render_say(web, name)
+   return render_layout(render_hello() ..
+     p.hello((web.input.greeting or "Hello ") .. name .. "!"))
+end

+orbit.htmlify(hello, "render_.+")
 </pre>

-The example uses Orbit's built-in html generation, but you are free to use any method of generating HTML that you want.
-One of Orbit's sample applications uses the [Cosmo](http://www.freewisdom.org/projects/sputnik/Cosmo) template library, for instance.
+The example uses Orbit's built-in html generation, but you are free to use any method of generating HTML.
+One of Orbit's sample applications uses the [Cosmo](http://cosmo.luaforge.net) template library, for instance.

 ## OR Mapping

-Orbit also includes a basic OR mapper that currently only works with [LuaSQL's](http://luaforge.net/projects/luasql) SQLite3 driver.
-The mapper provides dynamic search methods, a la Rails' ActiveRecord (find\_by\_field1\_and\_field2{val1, val2}), as well as templates for conditions (find_by("field1 = ? or field1 = ?", { val1, val2 })).
+Orbit also includes a basic OR mapper that currently only works with [LuaSQL's](http://luaforge.net/projects/luasql) SQLite3 and MySQL drivers.
+The mapper provides dynamic find methods, a la Rails' ActiveRecord (find\_by\_field1\_and\_field2{val1, val2}), as well as templates for conditions (find_by("field1 = ? or field1 = ?", { val1, val2 })).
 The sample applications use this mapper.

 A nice side-effect of the Orbit application model is that we get an "application console" for free.
 For example, with the blog example we can add a new post like this:

 <pre>
-$ lua51 -i blog.lua
+$ lua -l luarocks.require -i blog.lua
-> p = blog.models.post:new()
+> p = blog.posts:new()
 > p.title = "New Post"
 > p.body = "This is a new blog post.
 Include *Markdown* markup freely."
 > p.published_at = os.time()
 > p:save()
 </pre>

 You can also update or delete any of the model items right from your console, just fetch them from the database, change what you want and call `save()` (or `delete()` if you want to remove it).

-## Docs and download
+## Download and Installation

-There's not much documentation right now, apart from the source code and sample applications.
-A partial explanation of the Blog application is in [Orbit Blog Example](example.html).

-The only real dependency is [WSAPI](http://wsapi.luaforge.net), and it is included in the distribution via svn:externals (and installed together with Orbit).
-Installing the base Kepler (for Xavante) plus the SQLite3 driver is recommended (otherwise you only get CGI and no ORM).
+The easiest way to download and install Orbit is via [LuaRocks](http://luarocks.org).
+You can install Orbit with a simple `luarocks install orbit`.
+Go to the path where LuaRocks put Orbit to see the sample apps and this documentation.
+LuaRocks will automatically fetch and install any dependencies you don't already have.

-You can get the latest version from [LuaForge](http://luaforge.net/projects/orbit).
-Installing in Unix-like systems is "configure && make && make install".
-You can also get Orbit using [LuaRocks](http://luarocks.org), with "luarocks install orbit".
-This is the easiest way.
+You can also get Orbit from [LuaForge](http://luaforge.net/projects/orbit).
+Installing in Unix-like systems is "configure && make && make install", but you have to install any dependencies (such as WSAPI and Xavante) yourself.

 ## Credits

 Orbit was designed and developed by Fabio Mascarenhas and André Carregal,